Xenii1642/Xii-Boy-Ultra/README.md

 The 3D files are all available in the [3D Section](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/3D).
 However, they are some differences between some files.
 First, there are two different kind of files.
 [STL](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/3D/STL) are classic 3D files.
-They can be use for ordering, or directly 3D printing throught a slicer software.
+They can be use for ordering, or directly 3D printing through a slicer software.
 They are considered as "fabrication files" meaning they can almost not be editable.
-[STEP](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/3D/STEP) can also be used in a slicer or to order, but it also allows making changes and edits on the shell.
+[STEP](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/3D/STEP) can also be used in a slicer or for ordering, but it also allows making changes and edits on the shell.

-On top of that, there are also two version of the top shell:
+On top of that, there are also two versions of the top shell:
 ### **FMD**:
 If you have a classic FMD 3D Printer, or planned printing the case on one, you should use the [FMD](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/3D/STL/FDM) version of the file.
 The main change is the screen tolerance, which isn't the same on FDM.
 This version only use a Friction Fit technology, and the 3D printed layers help the screen to get stuck in place.